y-z-zhang/y-z-zhang.github.io/network-dynamics.md

 * __Y.
 Zhang__, T. Nishikawa and A. E. Motter, *Asymmetry-induced synchronization in oscillator networks*, [Phys.
 Rev. E 95 062215 (2017)](http://dx.doi.org/10.1103/PhysRevE.95.062215)

 ### Cluster synchronization
 Complex networks often support complex synchronization patterns.
 Understanding such patterns will enable us to manipulate the behavior of numerous biological, social, and technological systems.
-I work on general theories and efficient algorithms to identify, characterize, and control synchronization patterns in both traditional and generalized networks.
+I work on general theories and efficient algorithms to identify, characterize, and control synchronization patterns in both standard and generalized networks.

 * __Y.
 Zhang__, V. Latora, and A. E. Motter, *Unified treatment of synchronization patterns in generalized networks with higher-order, multilayer, and temporal interactions*, [Commun.
 Phys.
 4, 195 (2021)](https://doi.org/10.1038/s42005-021-00695-0)
 * __Y.
 Zhang__ and A. E. Motter, *Symmetry-independent stability analysis of synchronization patterns*, [SIAM Rev. 62, 817–836 (2020)](https://doi.org/10.1137/19M127358X)